atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Pancreas/README.md

 Train losses:<br>
 <img src="./projects/TensorflowSlightlyFlexibleUNet/Augmented-Pancreas/asset/train_losses_at_epoch_53.png" width="720" height="auto"><br>
 <br>
-The following debug setting is helpful whether your parameters settings in [augmentor] section are good or not.
+The following debug setting is helpful whether your parameters in [augmentor] section are good or not.
 <pre>
 [generator]
 debug     = True